bccp/nbodykit/docs/source/catalogs/on-demand-io.rst

 manipulations on a numpy array, the operations are performed immediately.
 This is not the case for dask arrays.
-Instead, dask arrays store these operations in a task graph and only evaluate the operations when the user specifies so via a call to a :func:`compute` function.
-Often the first task in this graph is loading the data from disk, so dask provides on-demand IO, allowing the user to control when data is read from disk.
+Instead, dask arrays store these operations in a task graph and only evaluate the operations when the user specifies to via a call to a :func:`compute` function.
+When using nbodykit, often the first task in this graph is loading data from disk.
+Thus, dask provides nbodykit with on-demand IO functionality, allowing the user to control when data is read from disk.

 It is useful to describe a bit more about the nuts and bolts of the dask array to illustrate its full power.
 The dask array object